hxzhu9819/homepage/_posts/2020-10-30-Malloclab-Reflections.md

 ## Phase 2: Final submission

 ### Footer-removed Seg-list allocator
 After a second look, we may find out that the footer for allocated blocks are useless.
-In this way, we can hold larger payload in an allocated block.
+By removing it, we can hold larger payload in an allocated block.
 * prologue (wsize)
 * block (32N)
   * allocated block (32N)